Arizona HOA Disclosure Requirements: A Guide for Sellers and Agents

 Working With Arizona Management Companies

-- •Trestle Community Management — Regional player
+- •Trestle Community Management is a regional player

-- •City Property Management — Valley-focused
+- •City Property Management focuses on the Valley

 Best Practices for Arizona Closings

 - 1.Review reserve studies with desert climate in mind.
 Component lifespans should reflect Arizona's heat, UV exposure, and dry conditions.
+Generic numbers aren't good enough.

 - 1.Track the review period.
 Arizona's buyer cancellation right during the review period is time-limited.
-Make sure agents and buyers know when it expires.
+Make sure agents and buyers know exactly when it expires.